 You will love this story about a real dog’s life.
 From his beginnings as a maltreated German police dog to subsequent adoption and new life as a beloved movie star, this suspenseful story is filled with both love and hope along with false accusations and jail time.
 Readers will zip through this heart-warming story with fascination; dog lovers will be extra impressed with this German Shepard’s incredible story.
 Fantastic black-and-white illustrations throughout and easier text, make me think this is about 2nd or 3rd grade reading level.

-Wedgie & Gizmo by Suzanne Selfors (ages 7 – 10)
+Wedgie & Gizmo by Suzanne Selfors, illustrated by Barbara Fisinger (ages 7 – 10)

 DIVORCE / HUMOR